 Roadwork Oral History Project

 The achievement of equity, justice and inclusion requires changes in law and culture.
-Cultural strategies that organize for political and social change through art, music, theater, performance, dance, community-building, are vital to the success of social movements.
-This is especially true for movements challenging norms of gender and sexuality as they engage tradition (religious, cultural, family or national traditions, to name some).
+Therefore, cultural strategies that organize for political and social change through art, music, theater, performance, dance, community-building, are vital to the success of social movements.
+This has been especially true for movements challenging norms of gender and sexuality as they engage tradition (religious, cultural, family or national traditions, to name some).

-Despite the centrality of cultural-work to the advances made by social justice movements, it remains among the least documented and understood of all change strategies.
-This oral-history and film project aims to document a cultural political movement that organized women's cultural voices in music, poetry, dance and film to build and mobilize a community engaged in racial, gender, sexual, and economic justice, and global human rights.
+Despite its centrality, the cultural-work of social justice movements remains among the least documented and understood of all change strategies.
+This oral-history and film project documents a cultural political movement that organized women artists' voices in music, poetry, dance and film to build and mobilize a community engaged fpr racial, gender, sexual, and economic justice, and global human rights.

 Roadwork was a multi-racial, feminist, cultural political organization based in Washington DC from 1977-1995.
 It was black-feminist and lesbian-led, anti-imperialist, radically inclusive, and liberationist in all its work.
 It produced cultural spaces and events that fostered an intersectional consciousness and advanced social justice causes.

-To create an oral history and archive that documents the impact of Roadwork, a multi-racial cultural political group based in DC from 1977-1995.
+To create an oral history and archive that documents the impact of Roadwork, a multi-racial cultural political organization that promoted and supported women artists.

 Work with us